Add your expert

 3. Implement the processing logic, retrieval mechanisms, and response generation.

 Here is a sample code snippet.
-This code is complete and implement a simple generalist expert that basically will forward all its queries to the configured model.
+This code is complete and implements a simple generalist expert that basically will forward all its queries to the configured model.

 from datetime import datetime